Settle out of Court with Divorce Mediation

 Is Mediation Right For You?

 For most divorcing spouses, divorce mediation can be a great option, especially if there are children involved.
-Mediation can help you avoid the financial and emotional costs of litigating a contested divorce in court.
+Mediation can help you avoid the financial and emotional costs of litigating a contested divorce in court and creates a more amicable decision than arbitration.
 Typically, it is much less expensive than a court trial or a series of hearings.
 Additionally, mediation allows you to arrive at a decision based on what you believe is fair, rather than being held to impersonal legal precedents.
 You and your spouse are in control of the process and not subjected to the rulings of the court.
 It is also completely confidential.

 Divorce mediation can offer an alternative to settling in court, saving you time and money and protecting your relationship with your spouse.